 We record valuation allowances to reduce deferred tax assets to the amounts that we estimate are probable to be realized.
 When assessing the need for valuation allowances, we consider projected future taxable income and prudent and feasible tax planning strategies.
 Should a change in circumstances lead to a change in our judgments about the realizability of deferred tax assets in future years, we would adjust the related valuation allowances in the period that the change in circumstances occurs, along with a corresponding charge or credit to income.
-There were no valuation allowances as of December 31, 2006.
+We had valuation allowances of \$1.8 million at December 31, 2007.
+There were no valuation allowances at December 31, 2006.

 We record an estimated income tax liability based on our best judgment of the amounts likely to be paid in the various tax jurisdictions in which we operate.
+We record tax benefits related to uncertain tax positions taken or expected to be taken on a tax return when such benefits meet a more likely than not threshold.
+We recognize interest related to unrecognized tax benefits in interest expense and penalties in operating expenses.
 The tax liabilities ultimately paid are dependent on a number of factors, including the resolution of tax audits, and may differ from the amounts recorded.
 Tax liabilities are adjusted through income when it becomes probable that the actual liability differs from the amount recorded.

 Pensions and other postretirement benefits.
-We account for our pension and postretirement benefit plans as required under FAS No. 87, Employers' Accounting for Pensions, and FAS No. 106, Employers' Accounting for Postretirement Benefits Other than Pensions.
+We account for our pension and postretirement benefit plans as required under FAS No. 87, Employers' Accounting for Pensions, FAS No. 106, Employers' Accounting for Postretirement Benefits Other than Pensions, and FAS No. 158, Employers' Accounting for Defined Benefit Pension and other Postretirement Plans-an Amendment of FASB Statements No. 87, 88, 106, and 132(R).
 Accounting for the net periodic benefit costs and credits for these plans requires us to estimate the cost of benefits to be provided well into the future and to attribute these costs over the expected work life of the employees participating in these plans.
 These estimates require our judgment about discount rates used to determine these obligations, expected returns on plan assets, rates of future compensation increases, rates of increase in future health care costs, participant withdrawal and mortality rates, and participant retirement ages.
 Differences between our estimates and actual results may significantly affect the cost of our obligations under these plans and could cause net periodic benefit costs and credits to change materially from year-to-year.
 The discount rate assumptions used in determining projected benefit obligations are based on published long-term bond indices.
-We increased the assumed discount rates in 2006, reflecting an increase in long-term bond rates.
+We decreased the assumed discount rates in 2007, reflecting a decrease in long-term bond rates.